Decision Support Tools

 - helping people to clarify their priorities and values.

-They are designed to be used to help you discuss your options with health professionals, not replace those discussions.
+They are meant to help you discuss your options with health professionals, not to replace those discussions.

 Decision aids can be pamphlets, videos, or web-based tools.